-Do not park your vehicle in an UNRESERVED space and leave it for more than 5 consecutive days, or they will be issued a Notice of Intent to Tow (yellow postcard), and 5 days after that, MMI will dispatch the tow company to remove the vehicle and the owner will be respondsible for the charges imposed by the tow company (see below for more info on towing).
+Do not park your vehicle in an UNRESERVED space and leave it for more than 5 consecutive days, or they will be issued a Notice of Intent to Tow (yellow postcard), and 5 days after that, Rosewood will dispatch the tow company to remove the vehicle and the owner will be responsible for the charges levied by the tow company (see below for more info on towing).

 Do not allow your guests to use UNRESERVED spaces while carpooling, traveling, etc.

 Do not park inoperable vehicles in the community, in any space.